BMW X3 review

 That said, a high bonnet line does make it tricky to judge the front of the car, so to make manoeuvring easier BMW gives you front and rear parking sensors, a rear-view camera and a parking assistant system that can steer the car into spaces as standard.
 There’s also the option of a 360-degree surround-view camera as part of the Technology Pack.

-Visibility at night is taken care of by bright LED headlights, which you can pay extra to upgrade to adaptive LED headlights that can stay on main beam without dazzling other road users.
-The adaptive lights are standard on the M50.
+Visibility at night is taken care of by bright LED headlights, which you can pay extra to upgrade to adaptive LED headlights that can stay on high beam without dazzling other road users.
+The adaptive lights are standard on the BMW X3 M50.

 Sat nav and infotainment

-Inside, the new X3 takes inspiration from the larger, electric-only BMW iX, with its 12.3in digital instrument panel and 14.9in infotainment screen presented along a curved single panel.
+Inside, the new X3 takes inspiration from the larger, electric-only BMW iX, with its digital driver's display and 14.9in infotainment screen presented along a curved single panel.

-A DAB radio, Bluetooth, built-in sat-nav, wireless phone-charging and Android Auto and Apple CarPlay smartphone mirroring come as standard.
-A 15-speaker, 750W 600W Harman Kardon stereo is available as an optional extra as is video streaming and even gaming on demand via a subscription.
+A DAB radio, Bluetooth, built-in sat-nav, wireless phone-charging, and Android Auto and Apple CarPlay smartphone mirroring come as standard.
+A 15-speaker Harman Kardon stereo is available as an optional extra, as is video streaming and gaming on demand (with a subscription).

 Quality

-That said, we suspect the design won’t be to everyone's tastes.
-The last generation X3’s interior was very understated with a design language closely related to the BMW 3 Series, but this new X3 borrows a number of flashy design elements from the all-electric iX, including ambient lighting, recycled microfibre materials, brushed aluminium trim and contrast stitching.
+The previous-generation X3’s interior was very understated with a design language closely related to the BMW 3 Series but this new X3 borrows several flashy design elements from the all-electric BMW iX.
+They include ambient lighting, recycled microfibre materials, brushed aluminium trim and contrast stitching.
 It’s no shrinking violet.

 Passenger & boot space